 Framework decision

-In the Pupino Judgment in 2005, the European Court of Justice conferred direct effect on framework decisions so that they also enter into force even if a country has refused to implement the framework decision.
-But the last line of Article 34, 2 (b) explicitly states that framework decisions ‘shall not entail direct effect’.
+In the Pupino Judgment in 2005, the European Court of Justice conferred direct effect on framework decisions so that they also entered into force even if a country had refused to implement the framework decision.